-To perform administrative tasks on project templates, ReqSuite® RM provides a template management via a corresponding item in the administration menu.
-In the context of ReqSuite® RM “project templates” defined the entire structure according to which content can be managed within a project.
+To perform administrative tasks on project templates, ReqSuite® RM provides template management via a corresponding item in the administration menu.
+In the context of ReqSuite® RM “project templates” define the entire structure according to which content can be managed within a project.

 Since most of the aforementioned functions are quite self-explanatory, they will not be explained further here.
 Rather, the subsequent pages describe the functionality of the actual template designer, which can be opened by clicking on the name of a desired project template.

 In particular, each project template allows defining:

 Categories are the different types of information to be managed in a project (e.g requirements, test cases, components, etc.).
 In ReqSuite® RM, every imaginable category can be defined.

 Attributes are the inherent (data) fields of the categories (e.g. ID, title, description, priority, etc.).
 In ReqSuite® RM, every imaginable attribute can be defined.

 Data types restrict the possible values, users can enter for an attribute of a category (e.g. text, richtext, numbers, dates, etc.).
 In ReqSuite® RM, there is both a predefined set of default data types and the possibility to define own types with predefined value sets.

 Graphical notations are images to be used in addition to input forms for describing details of a content item or category in a visual manner.
 Even though ReqSuite® RM does not provide drawing features so far, images created with other tools can be included.